PrithvirajuVenkataraman/JARVIS/README.md

 ## Sidebar And Options

-Left sidebar: New chat, Search chats, Vision Analysis, Voice Conversation, Memory, System Instructions, and saved chats.
+Left sidebar: New chat, Search chats, Vision Analysis, Memory, System Instructions, Emergency SOS, and saved chats.
 Long-press or right-click a saved chat to rename, pin, share, or delete it.

 Help & Options holds custom system instructions only.